lsegal/cppgo/README.md

 This library allows methods on C++ objects to be called directly from the Go runtime without requiring cgo compilation.

-**NOTE**: This library currently only works on Windows due to lack of `dlopen()` support in the Go stdlib on Linux/Mac.
-It is possible to support other platforms, but the work has not been done.

 To set up a Go object that proxies method calls to a C++ object:

 1. Define a Go struct type with function pointer field declarations that match